apos37/C-C-Rivals-Test-Bot/todo/unranked_challenge.md

 # Unranked Challenge

+# Proposed commands

+- `/challenge help`
+- `/challenge idea` \
+  with action (add, edit, remove), value (string), id (a unique identifier used for editing and removing)
+- `/challenge score`\
+  with action (add, edit, remove), value (int), id (a unique identifier used for editing and removing)
+- `/challenge results`
+- `/challenge schedule_reset`

+## Scheduled Actions

+At the start of unranked each season the following should happen.
+Will be schuled manually each season by one of the devs.
+I'll primarily take responsiblity for telling the bot when this should happen within the 2 days that it shows up in game.

+- Clear the scores for the last season
+- Determine the winning idea (Highest votes or lower ID if tied)
+- Set the new challenge message based on the winning idea (Should show with the scores so people know what the challenge is).
+- Clear the ideas.
+Keep any ideas with more than `x` votes except for the winning one. (`x` used to be 3)

+## ~~Open~~ Questions ~~requiring a~~ decisions

+~~- Should we allow the privileged commands at all?
+  They weren't used often and they might give too much power if we let this work across all servers.~~ We decidd to not have these except for the one to schedule the reset that will only be available to the two devs.
+~~- Do we want to support two modes?
+A mode where they can participate in the global leaderboard and another one where they only participate within that server.
+  Would require that we add an option for privileged users to switch between the two.
+  I'd discard the local data if they switch to global so it would be a destructive operation to switch to global.~~ We decided to only have the global mode

-## Foreword
+## Old UI Suggestion

-All command names are subject to change, right now it's mostly an idea.
-There were subcommands thus many of them are duplicated intentionally for similarity of API but this is not required if the commands need to be top level commands or if them being top level commands instead would provide a better experience.

 Markers Meaning:

 - [NTH] All functionality marked with this is only Nice To Have and can be left out if time does not permit as they were either not used much or not critical.
 - [AdminOnly] Indicates only privileged users should be able to execute this command.

-## Open Questions requiring a decision

-- Should we allow the privileged commands at all?
-  They weren't used often and they might give too much power if we let this work across all servers.
-- Do we want to support two modes?
-A mode where they can participate in the global leaderboard and another one where they only participate within that server.
-  Would require that we add an option for privileged users to switch between the two.
-  I'd discard the local data if they switch to global so it would be a destructive operation to switch to global.

-## Supported UI

 ### Unranked Event Scoring